News

 On the occasion of the twentieth anniversary of Emperor and King Charles’s beatification, we opened a new exhibition in Tihany on 7 September 2024, which focuses on the royal couple’s last days and experiences in Hungary before their exile, while providing insight into both the historical context and the family’s personal story.
 The exhibition in Zalaegerszeg likewise traces the turbulent period after the end of the First World War, and the family’s time in Madeira, but – as the local context implies – it focuses primarily on memory, the process of the beatification and the contemporary relevance of the reverence and veneration surrounding the personality of Charles.
 The titles of the two exhibitions were deliberately chosen from the same essay written by Otto von Habsburg in 1972, on the fiftieth anniversary of his father’s death, in which our namesake gives testimony of his own faith and the transcendental aspects of his political vocation.

 The opening ceremony in Zalaegerszeg began with welcoming speeches by Ágota Csengei, Head of the institution, Zoltán Balaicz, Mayor of Zalaegerszeg, László Vigh, Member of Parliament, and Bálint Havasi, Director General of the Directorate of Museums in Zalaegerszeg.
 Then László Szászfalvi, Member of Parliament, former State Secretary for Church Affairs, Deputy Head of the KDNP parliamentary group in the National Assembly, opened the exhibition, also interpreting the greetings of Zsolt Semjén, Deputy Prime Minister.
 László Szászfalvi – who is also a Reformed minister – followed Otto von Habsburg’s line of thought quoted in the title of the exhibition, and formulated his message in the form of a biblical interpretation.
 In conclusion, Gergely Prőhle thanked the employees of the Mindszentyneum and all those who contributed to the realization of the exhibition.
-The opening ceremony was enriched by a performance of the Little Saint Teresa Carmelite Basilica Choir of Keszthely.
+Interesting part of the opening was the musical performance by the choir of the Carmelite Basilica of Keszthely, of which Ágota Csengei is a member, singing excerpts from the rarely heard Messe brève (short Mass) by French romantic composer Léo Delibes.

 Photo gallery: Péter Seres